canonical/k8s-snap/docs/src/snap/howto/epa.md

 ...
 ```

-Now let’s label the node with information about the available CPU/NUMA nodes,
+Label the node with information about the available CPU/NUMA nodes:
-and then create a pod selecting that label:

 ```
 sudo k8s kubectl label node pc6b-rb4-n3 topology.kubernetes.io/zone=NUMA

 ```

+The output should indicate the label has been applied:

 ```
 node/pc6b-rb4-n3 labeled
 ```

+Now create a pod applying that label:

 ```
 cat <<EOF | sudo k8s kubectl apply -f -